pepijndevos/pepijndevos.github.com/_posts/2018-06-22-ev3-soccer-robot-with-ros.markdown

 </launch>
 {% endhighlight %}

 *Now* I can finally start writing code on the EV3.
 So I copy the Python code from last time, and replace the joystick code with `rospy` listener code.
 As I get ready to test my code, it dawns on my that `rospy` is Python 2, while `ev3dev-lang-python` is Python 3.
 I go back to my Docker image and change it to Python 3.
 An hour later it crashes with an Unicode error, and another hour later with a package version mismatch.
+The next day it [finally works](https://hub.docker.com/r/pepijndevos/ev3dev-ros/), but it seems to be missing half the packages.

-I consider writing my node in C++, but worry about all the CMakefiles and package management needed to get `ev3dev-lang-c++` into the ROS universe.
-I consider my alternatives, and without further package management, I manage to use a Vala/GTK/GObject binding called `Ev3devKit` from Python 2.
+I consider writing my node in C++, but worry about all the package management needed to get `ev3dev-lang-c++` into the ROS universe.
+I consider my alternatives, and without further package management, I succeed in using a Vala/GTK/GObject binding called `Ev3devKit` from Python 2.

 {% highlight python %}
 import gi